huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 #### Customize requested information

+Organizations can customize the gating parameters as well as the user information that is collected per gated repo.
+Please, visit our [gated models](https://huggingface.co/docs/hub/models-gated#customize-requested-information) or [gated datasets](https://huggingface.co/docs/hub/datasets-gated#customize-requested-information) documentation for more details.

 <Tip warning={true}>
 There is currently no way to customize the gate parameters and requested information in a centralized way.
 If you want to collect the same data no matter which collection's repository a user requests access throughout, you need to add the same gate parameters in the metadata of all the models and datasets of the collection, and keep it synced.
 </Tip>

-Visit our [gated models](https://huggingface.co/docs/hub/models-gated#customize-requested-information) or [gated datasets](https://huggingface.co/docs/hub/datasets-gated#customize-requested-information) documentation to know more about customizing the requested information for a given repository.

 ## Access gated repos in a Gating Group Collection as a user